twitchfy/twitchfy-docs/src/content/docs/guides/chatbot/auth-twitch.md

 Chatbots on Twitch are essentially user accounts designed to execute actions programmatically.
 Its recommended to create an unique account for running your chatbot.

-After creating your chatbot account you will need to authorize and get an `user access token` to perform bot actions and join to diffrent chatrooms over Twitch.
-It's highly recommended to get an user access token from the `Authorization Code Grant Flow` as tokens generated with this flows could be refreshed and this library handle that automatically.
+After creating your chatbot account you will need to authorize within your app and get an `user access token` to perform bot actions and join diffrent chatrooms over Twitch.
+It's highly recommended to get an user access token from the `Authorization Code Grant Flow` as tokens generated within this flow can be refreshed, this library handle this refresh automatically.
 For further information about generating user access tokens see the official [Twitch API documentation](https://dev.twitch.tv/docs/authentication/).

 :::danger
 The basic scope which the user token needs for joining channels is `user:read:chat`.
 If you are building your chatbot using Webhooks, for the EventSub connection, it adittionally requires `user:bot` scope.